pragmaticivan/nestjs-otel/README.md

 ## Span Decorator

 If you need, you can define a custom Tracing Span for a method.
 It works async or sync.

+Span optionally takes one or both of the following parameters:
-Span takes its name from the parameter; but by default, it is derived as `<class-name>.<method-name>`.
+  * `name` - explicit name of the span; if omitted, it is derived as `<class-name>.<method-name>`.
+  * `options` - `SpanOptions` to customize the span options.

+You can also supply a function as the `options` argument.
+It will be called with the decorated method's arguments, so you can dynamically customize the span options.

 ```ts
 import { Span } from 'nestjs-otel';